 Human beings are creatures of habit.
 We all have certain likes and dislikes.
 One thing most folks can agree on is the preference to be comfortable while at work or leisure when indoors.
 Temperature and ventilation certainly play big roles in making the indoor environment comfortable.
 It’s common to notice changes in temperature and adjust the thermostat to maintain comfort.
-But detecting humidity, oxygen levels, and indoor air quality issues is always as easy.
+But detecting humidity, oxygen levels, and indoor air quality issues isn’t always as easy.
 Headaches, stuffy sinuses and feeling tired might very well be related to the air you breathe.
 What’s in your building’s air?

 Studies conducted by the EPA and Harvard among others have found that humans spend 90% of their time indoors within shared spaces.
 Some studies have even shown that indoor environments can have higher levels of pollutants than what can be found outside.
 Many of the indoor pollutants either originate in or can be picked up and redistributed by the building HVAC system.

 Under normal operating and maintenance conditions the HVAC system can monitor and correct for a multitude of IAQ conditions in your building’s air.
 But as maintenance is deferred, the air handing unit can become fouled, foster microbial growth, and begin to under perform, eventually breaking down.
 It is estimated that a little as 3/16 of an inch of dirt lodged in between the fins across an evaporator coil can decrease the efficiency of the unit by 21%!

 Other factors, besides the HVAC system, like new office equipment, furniture, renovations and even additional employees can have a negative impact on IAQ as well.